Program goals

 - write about a variety of topics with accuracy and in some detail,

-- state their opinions and provide support for their points of view in written discourse,
+- state your opinions and provide support for your points of view in written discourse,

 - narrate and communicate personal experiences with a reasonable degree of clarity and sophistication, and

-- do basic analysis and research on a literary or cultural topic and present their findings in a research paper.
+- analyze and research a literary, cultural or linguistic topic and present your findings in a research paper or report.